ssbc/ssb-meta-feeds-migration-spec/README.md

 that you don't get duplicate messages in your database, this is similar to adding messages out-of-order (ooo).
 This can either be done by checking the local database before inserting the indexed message or by keeping track of what messages you already have on the main feed.
+Similarly if you start replicating a feed in full that you previously only partially replicated, you also need to be careful not to end up with duplicates.

 [protocol guide]: https://ssbc.github.io/scuttlebutt-protocol-guide/#feeds
 [metafeeds spec]: https://github.com/ssbc/ssb-meta-feeds-spec